 BSA Space is Boston’s leading cultural institution on architecture and design, and is home to the Boston Society of Architects and the Boston Foundation for Architecture.
-BSA Space hosts exhibits on design and architecture, architectural boat and walking tours, and other programs and events that foster exchange between design and construction, the profession and the public, and encourage collaboration across the city and world.
+BSA Space hosts exhibitions on design and architecture, architecture cruises and walking tours, and other programs and events that foster exchange between design and construction, the profession and the public, and encourage collaboration across the city and world.

 Nestled on Boston’s waterfront between the Fort Point Channel and the Rose Fitzgerald Kennedy Greenway, BSA Space opened in the Atlantic Wharf building in December 2011.
 Boston-based firm Höweler + Yoon Architecture designed the floorplan, using a concept that centers on a highly visible “cloud” ceiling and monumental stairs.
 These two architectural elements act as iconic markers for BSA Space and an invitation into the exhibits and meeting spaces above.
 The design was chosen during a 2010 design competition overseen by the BSA board of directors.
 Commodore Builders provided construction management services in what was a highly collaborative project.
 Click here to see a full list of supporters and contributors who helped make BSA Space possible.

 About the Boston Foundation for Architecture

 The Boston Foundation for Architecture builds a better Boston by engaging communities, inspiring vision, and provoking change.

 The Boston Foundation for Architecture (BFA) was created by the Boston Society of Architects in 1984 to support public education programs in Massachusetts related to the built environment.
 Over the years, the BFA has supported film and video productions, community-based programs, exhibitions and tours, in-school educational programs, research projects, conferences, lectures, symposiums, and other community activities.